heineman/algorithms-nutshell-2ed/Figures/src/algs/chapter2/README.txt

 Version: 2.0
-Date: 6-24-2015
+Date: 12-23-2015

 Images found in this chapter are generated in various ways.
-GnuPlot produces postscript files that can be converted (using Adobe Distiller) to create PDF images as desired.
+GnuPlot produces postscript files that can be converted (using convert) to create PDF images as desired.

 Figure 2-1: Comparing four sort algorithms on small data sets [Makefile]

-Figure 2-2: Comparing sort algorithms on sorted and nearly sorted data [Makefile]
+Figure 2-2: Comparing sort algorithms on sorted/nearly sorted data [Makefile]

 Figure 2-3: Sort-4 wins on nearly sorted data [Makefile]

-Table 2-1: Sample Behavior for guessing number from 1-10
+Table 2-1: Sample behavior for guessing number from 1-8

   java algs.chapter2.table1.Main